wireapp/wire-server-deploy/ansible/README.md

 ## Dependencies

-* Install 'poetry' (python dependency management).
-See also the [poetry documentation](https://poetry.eustace.io/).
+### Poetry
+First, we're going to install [Poetry](https://poetry.eustace.io/).
+We'll be using it to run ansible playbooks later.

-This assumes you're using python 2.7 (if you only have python3 available, you may need to find some workarounds):
+These directions assume you're using python 2.7 (if you only have python3 available, you may need to find some workarounds):

+To install poetry:
 ```
 sudo apt install -y python2.7 python-pip
 curl -sSL https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py > get-poetry.py